manison/avrdude/README.md

 This port has no external dependencies.
 The FTDI CDM drivers are required when using FTDI based programmers (_avrftdi_ or _ftdi_syncbb_).
 No dependencies on _libusb_ or _libftdi_.

+## Download

+Latest release can be downloaded from the [release page](https://github.com/manison/avrdude/releases/).

 ## System Requirements

 * Windows XP or newer